Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 For more info on cordless and corded drills see my guide:

 A Complete Beginner's Guide to Power Tools (Drills, Sanders, Grinders, Multitools, Dremels & Saws)

 19. Utility Knife With Disposable Blades - (Stanley Knife)

 These are sometimes referred to generically as "Stanley knives" from the name of the manufacturer.
 Disposable blades are now a standard size for all manufacturer's knifes and readily available from discount stores.
 The most common type has a retractable blade, but folding versions are also available that stowaway the blade safely into a hollow slot in the handle.
 When not using your knife, keep the blade retracted into the casing to prevent accidental cuts.

 20. Tippex Marker

 Yes, I know they're used as correction pens, but a Tippex marker is great for marking dark surfaces.
 If you use a pencil or felt tip marker, it can be difficult to see the mark, but a Tippex marker produces a white line that's really prominent.

-I learned a huge amount of information from this guide!.
-It's an excellent DIY manual comprehensively covering plumbing, electrics, woodwork, heating, garden construction, paving, plasterwork, painting, tiling and all other aspects of home maintenance and improvement.
-This older version contains a lot more info than the newer editions.
+I learned a huge amount of information from this book!
+The Collins Complete DIY Manual is an excellent guide, comprehensively covering plumbing, electrics, woodwork, heating, garden construction, paving, plasterwork, glass cutting, painting, tiling and all other aspects of home maintenance and improvement.
+This older version from Amazon UK contains a lot more info than the newer editions.

 © 2011 Eugene Brennan